oemof/tespy/docs/basic_tutorials/gas_turbine.rst

 connection 1 with ambient pressure and temperature.
 The compressor pressure ratio is set to 15 bar.
 Finally, set the gas turbine outlet pressure to ambient pressure as well as the compressor's and turbine's efficiency.
-We start with simulation which specifies a fixed value for the flue gas mass flow to generate good starting values.
+We start with a simulation specifying a fixed value for the flue gas mass flow.
 After that, the turbine inlet temperature is set to 1200 °C.

 .. literalinclude:: /../tutorial/basics/gas_turbine.py
     :language: python